lumirelle/lumirelle.me/pages/posts/Windows-Setup-Manual.md

 I just want a Chromium based browser, who is tiny, clean and customizable.

-- Install useful extensions (Notice: "篡改猴" extension requires you to open the develop mode）
+- Install useful extensions (Notice: "篡改猴" extension requires you to open the develop mode)

   | Extension | Source/Install Method (`~` is the same as above) | Note |
   | -------- | ------------------------------------------------ | ---- |